Graduate Faculty Profiles

 Dr. Judith Nicholson

-Dr. Nicholson teaches courses on mobilities, nonverbal communication, human-animal communication, race and media, and research methods.
-Her research interests include narratives of innovation and progress associated with mediated mobilities, including automobilities, and representations of race and gender in such narratives.
-Her research has been published in Mediascapes: New Patterns in Canadian Communication (2013; 2010), The Wireless Spectrum: The Politics, Practices and Poetics of Mobile Media (2010), Canadian Journal of Communication (2008), and Fibreculture Journal (2006).
-A current research project, entitled Pistols & Pixels, explores digital divides in the aftermath of camera-for-gun amnesties.
+Dr. Nicholson teaches courses on mobile communication, technologies and race, research methods, and nonverbal communication.
+Her research interests include narratives of innovation and progress associated with mediated mobilities and, specifically, representations of race and gender in such narratives.
+Her research has been published in The Wireless Spectrum: The Politics, Practices and Poetics of Mobile Media (2010), Mediascapes: New Patterns in Canadian communication (2010), and Canadian Journal of Communication (2008).
+A book manuscript under development draws from her award-winning dissertation, entitled Killing Time: Cellphone Use and Racialized Viewing in North America, from Dick Tracy to Abu Ghraib and Beyond.
+A current research project, entitled Pistols & Pixels, explores digital culture in the aftermath of recent camera-for-gun amnesties in Canada.

 Dr. Herbert Pimlott

-Dr. Pimlott's research interests include cultural politics, political communication, strategic communications, media and movements, and alternative media.
-Present writing projects include: a single-authored book on political magazines, cultural politics and the Left; a co-authored book on media activism; individual chapters on: punk and politics; vanguard media as strategic communication; and alternative media.
-Dr. Pimlott's research is integral to his professional communications work in the community and in teaching.
-His research has been published in: Media, Culture & Society; Journalism Practice; Journalism Studies; Journalism; Labour/Le Travail; and Socialist Studies.
+Dr. Pimlott's research interests focus upon the relationships between form and content, and theory and practice, especially in terms of cultural politics, political communication, social movements and alternative media.
+Present and future research include: 'disposable literature' and the electronic world; publicity and political communications; media coverage of protests; community radio in the UK; and strategic communications and labour movements.
+Dr. Pimlott’s research is integral to his community work as a communications professional and in undergraduate and graduate teaching.
+His research has been published in: Media, Culture & Society; Journalism Studies; Journalism; Labour/Le Travail; Topia; and Socialist Studies.

 Dr. Ian Roderick

-Dr. Roderick studies the uses and representations of robotics, human factors research, software agents, and visual display systems.
-Dr. Roderick's research interests focus upon our relationships with technology and the ways in which those relations feedback upon us.
-His current research examines more closely the ways in which robotic technologies can be understood to function as media and as semiotic systems.
-Dr. Roderick teaches Technology and Society (CS213) and capstone courses both in Visual Discourse Analysis and in Material Culture.
+Studying the uses and representations of robotics, software agents, and visual display systems, Dr. Roderick's research interests focus upon our relationships with technology and the ways in which those relations feedback upon us.
+His current research examines more closely the organization of spectatorship within digital culture and the technologization of affective labour.
+Dr. Roderick teaches Mass Communication in Canada (CS101) and Material Culture as Social Discourse (CS400r).
 He also serves as Special Issues Editor for the journal Critical Discourse Studies.
-His most recent writing is forthcoming in the anthologies Handbooks of Communication Science: Visual Communication and Posthuman Dialogues in International Relations.
+His most recent published research can be found in Topia, Canadian Journal of Cultural Studies and The International Journal of Cultural Studies.

 Dr. Ghislain Thibault